Picking March Madness Champions: 7 Perennial Attributes

 Although picking a perfect bracket is nigh impossible, picking the eventual champ is not.
 We’ve analyzed every Division I Men’s NCAA championship team from 2008 to 2018 and have found they have far more in common than you may think.

-This article details their many similarities and gives you a checklist for picking future tournament winners.
+This article details their many similarities and gives you a checklist for picking future tournament winners at the best NCAAB betting sites.
 It also IDs several 2018-19 teams to approach with caution.

 1. March Madness Champions Rely on Upperclassmen